joehahn/grid_walker/README.md

 To test the abilities of the
-trained neural network model _trained\_model_, call the test_model() function which plays a complete game of grid_walker with _trained\_model_ being used to select the agent's moves every turn:
+trained neural network model _trained\_model_, call the test_model() function which plays a complete game of grid_walker with _trained\_model_ being used to select the agent's move at every turn:
 ![](figs/test.png)
 Success!
 Repeating this test will show that the model quite successful at guiding the randomly-positioned agent A around hazards W and P as it navigates towards goal G.